Untitled Document

 5 Best Day Hikes in Capitol Reef National Park

-Cassidy Arch: Cassidy Arch Trail is 3.5 miles round-trip.
-It forks out of Grand Wash about three quarters of a mile from the parking area.
-The Cassidy Arch Trail ends above the arch itself, offering great photo opportunities from a higher vantage point.
+Cassidy Arch: The Cassidy Arch Trail is 3.5 miles round-trip.
+Starting from Grand Wash about three-quarters of a mile from the parking area, the trail ends above the arch, providing excellent photo opportunities.
 There are no official routes to reach the base of the arch.